aivillage/village_website/content/posts/detecting-web-attacks-rnn.md

 For instance, natural language classification RNNs use word embeddings, however it is not clear what words there are in a non-natural language like HTTP.
 That's why we decided to use character embeddings in our model.

+Ready-made embeddings are irrelevant for solving the problem, that is why we used simple mappings of characters to numeric codes with several internal markers like `<GO>` and `<EOS>`.

 After finishing developing and testing the model all the problems predicted earlier became obvious but at least our team has moved from useless speculations to some